operator-playground-io/Ingress-Controller-Tile/cover.md

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

+An API object that manages external access to the services in a cluster, typically HTTP.

+Ingress may provide load balancing, SSL termination and name-based virtual hosting.

 ![Ingress.png](_images/Ingress.png)

 **An Ingress provides the following:**